Cliff Lyons: Background

 Born in Narrandera, New South Wales on 19 October 1961, Lyons played junior rugby league with Gundagai Tigers.
 As a teenager he moved to the Cronulla district as a boarder from Tregear near Mount Druitt.
 Lyons was graded as a second rower with the Cronulla-Sutherland Sharks in 1981.
-He played with the Gundagai Tigers in the Group 9 competition for three seasons, from where he represented Riverina against New Zealand in 1982 and against Great Britain in 1984.
+He played with the Gundagai Tigers in the Group 9 competition for three seasons, from where he represented Riverina against New Zealand in 1982.

+During the 1984 Great Britain Lions tour Lyons was selected to play for a Riverina team against the tourists as a reserve.